PierreLs63/QueryBox/README.md

 ## 5. Project Structure

 The project is structured into various directories and files to ensure maintainability and scalability.
-Below is a description of the main components:
+Below is a description of the main components :

 ### Frontend directory

 ### Root Directory
-- `.gitignore`: Specifies files and directories to be ignored by Git.
+- `.gitignore` : Specifies files and directories to be ignored by Git.
-- `package.json`: Manages dependencies, scripts, and project metadata.
+- `package.json` : Manages dependencies, scripts, and project metadata.
-- `package-lock.json`: Automatically generated file to lock dependency versions.
+- `package-lock.json` : Automatically generated file to lock dependency versions.
-- `vite.config.js`: Configuration file for Vite, used to optimize and build the frontend.
+- `vite.config.js` : Configuration file for Vite, used to optimize and build the frontend.

 ### Directories